ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 While stand-alone CoSWIDs can be signed, CoMID are not intended to be signed themselves.
 In order to provide a proof of authenticity and to be temper-evident, CoMIDs MUST be wrapped in a CoRIM that is then signed.

 This document uses the Concise Data Definition Language (CDDL {{RFC8610}}) to define the specification for CoRIM and CoMID, as well as the extensions to CoSWID.
-The CDDL definitions provided define nested structures.
-Typically, the CDDL types used for nesting are maps.
+The CDDL definitions provided define nested containers.
+Typically, the CDDL types used for nested containers are maps.
 Every key used in the maps is a named type that is associated with an corresponding uint via a block of rules appended at the end of the CDDL definition.

 Every set of uint keys that is used in the context of the collision domain of map is intended to be collision-free (each key is intended to be unique in the scope of a map, not a multimap).
 To accomplish that, for each map there is a registry for the map members of that map <!-- FIXME: ref to IANA sections -->